In year three, the dissertation is the only core module and you are encouraged to select a business-related aspect of geography to study.

 This module covers:

-- the historical development of a major European city, to be visited on a field excursion (full costs will be supplied nearer the time of the trip)
+- the historical development of the city of Berlin, to be visited on a field excursion (full costs will be supplied nearer the time of the trip)

-- a critical approach to the cultural, historical, social and economic geography of same city
+- a critical approach to the cultural, historical, social and economic geography of Berlin

 - a wide range of methodologies for conducting urban field work